 19. Use YouTube to promote your event.
 YouTube is the second search engine worldwide after Google.
 Uploading videos from our previous events or interviews with our speakers/performers is a great way to convince prospective attendees to click on buy.
 Video provides significant visual cues thus impacting heavily on our decision making process.
 With events we always feel the risk of not knowing what will happen, video eases that tension.

 20. Create an awesome low-budget promotional video.
 A little creativity with some poster board, a royalty-free music clip, and a good smartphone video camera will create a fun video to help publicize what’s to come.
-Here’s a good video example, that did just that on a shoestring budget, to promote a small business event.

 21. Get local bloggers involved.
 Be smart with bloggers.
 Involving local bloggers to participate at the event is usually a great strategy to gain audience before, during and after the event.
 Bloggers usually count on a wide reach and do not usually follow traditional media rules.

 22. Leverage event registration platforms like Meetup.
 Use existing platforms.
 If this is your first attempt at running an event and you lack the skills to promote it, have a look at Meetup.com.
 Other than offering a suite to manage events online, Meetup is a great referrer for relevant audience in your area.
 It also features registration and RSVP management capabilities that are particularly handy if you are inexperienced.